appacademy/Module-2-Resources/README.md

 ### What is the recommended git flow for long project problems?

 -   For longer practices it is expected that pairs follow a/A suggested pair programming git flow of working from the same repo while taking turns swapping roles between driving and navigating.

+### How do I connect my own repo?

+-   Please consult our [git flow guide][git flow] which has step by step instructions with pictures.

 ##### [Back to the top][top]